 Hong Kong Disneyland

-Hong Kong Disneyland is currently in the middle of a multi-year expansion of the park – adding new lands, attractions and entertainment – with something new opening almost every year through 2023, including a Frozen-themed area and a Marvel-themed area.
+Hong Kong Disneyland is currently in the middle of a multi-year expansion of the park – adding new lands, attractions and entertainment – with something new opening almost every year for the next year or so, including a newly opened Frozen-themed area and a Marvel-themed area.

 Land is very precious in Hong Kong, making this park smaller than the other Disney parks.
 Many of the rides, attractions and shows are based on their counterparts in other Disney parks in the US, France and Japan, so it may not be worth its own special trip until the expansion is complete.